openequella/openequella.github.io/guides/GlossaryOfTerms.md

 **BIRT** - Business Intelligence and Reporting Tools—custom reporting engine that allows administrators to design and execute custom reports.

-**Blackboard™** -  Third-party system that can be integrated with EQUELLA to deliver online content.
+**Blackboard™** -  Third-party system that can be integrated with openEQUELLA to deliver online content.
 Often referred to as an LMS, CMS or VLE.

 **Bookmark** - Favourite item or location that has been stored for quick access at a later date.

 **Boolean operators** -  Allows search terms to be combined through logic operators.
-Operators supported within EQUELLA are AND, ‘+’, OR, NOT and ‘-’.
+Operators supported within openEQUELLA are AND, ‘+’, OR, NOT and ‘-’.
 Parentheses can be used to group conditions together.
 Breadcrumb or breadcrumb trail
 Method of navigation through levels of a page, allowing users to keep track of their location.
 Typically appearing horizontally across the top of a page and providing links back to each previous page that the user navigated through (e.g. Home > Section > Subsection).